- Home

 Offset Account

-Offset accounts are usually only available with variable interest rate low-doc home loans, so before you apply, do your research to find a loan that suits your needs.
+Offset accounts are more likely to be available with variable interest rate low-doc home loans, so before you apply, do your research to find a loan that suits your needs.

 Other features to consider

-Other low-doc home loan features to look out for include loan portability, which lets you take your low-doc home loan with you when you move, instead of refinancing
+Another low-doc home loan feature you could look out for is loan portability, which lets you take your low-doc home loan with you when you move, instead of refinancing.
+This could potentially be a useful feature if you’re not certain of how long you’ll be staying at your current property.

 Learn more about home loans